fynerain/ScapeNet/README.md

 There are a number of limitations, as well as complications in taking the approach i already have.

-- Packet class definitions must be the same in both the client and server.
+- Packet class definitions must be redefined in both the client and server.
 - Packets classes are defined in fairly similar and strict ways no matter the desired implementation.
 - Some Lidgren knowledge is still required for certain things.
 It's especially needed for custom server and client implementations.